What Happens If I Don't Pay Property Taxes in North Carolina?

 You can stop the foreclosure by paying off the debt before the upset-bid period ends.
 (N.C.
 Gen. Stat. § 1-339.57).
 North Carolina law says that payment in full of the judgment together with interest and costs cancels the judgment.
 (N.C.
 Gen. Stat. § 105-375).

-Or you might be able to get the court to set aside (invalidate) the judgment before the issuance of execution on the ground that the tax has been paid or that the tax lien on which the judgment is based is invalid.
+Or, in rare circumstances, you might be able to get the court to set aside (invalidate) the judgment before the issuance of execution on the ground that the tax has been paid or that the tax lien on which the judgment is based is invalid.
 (N.C.
 Gen. Stat. § 105-375).
 If you want to ask the court to set aside the judgment, you'll most likely need a lawyer to help you file a motion with the court.

 Does a Mortgage Survive a Tax Foreclosure in North Carolina?

 Property tax liens almost always have priority over other liens, including mortgage liens and deed of trust liens.
 (For purposes of this discussion, the terms "mortgage" and "deed of trust" are used interchangeably.)
-Because a property tax lien has priority, if your home is sold through a tax foreclosure, the sale wipes out any mortgages.
-So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this from happening.
-The servicer will then demand reimbursement from you (the borrower).

 The terms of most mortgage contracts require the borrower to stay current on the property taxes.
-If you don't reimburse the servicer for the tax amount it paid, you'll be in default under the terms of the mortgage, and the servicer can foreclose on the home in the same manner as if you had fallen behind in monthly payments.
+If you don't reimburse the servicer for the tax amount it paid, you'll be in default.
+The servicer can then foreclose on the home in the same manner as if you had fallen behind in monthly payments.
+The North Carolina foreclosure process takes a while, and you'll get notified before a foreclosure sale happens.

 Your Servicer Might Set Up an Escrow Account

 After demanding repayment of the amount it paid for the taxes, penalties, plus interest (and assuming you repay this tax debt), your servicer will probably set up an escrow account for the loan.
 Each month, you'll have to pay approximately one-twelfth of the estimated annual cost of property taxes—and perhaps other expenses, like insurance—along with your usual monthly payment of principal and interest.
 This money goes into the escrow account.
-The loan servicer then pays the cost of the taxes and other escrow items on your behalf through the escrow account.

-The downside to having an escrow account is that you'll have to make a bigger payment to the servicer each month.
+The downside to having an escrow account is that you'll have to make a bigger monthly payment to the servicer.
 On the positive side, having an escrow account saves you from having to come up with a large amount of money when tax bills, and perhaps other bills, are due.

 Getting Help